DS4A-Team19-2021/Agustin-Codazzi-Project/README.md

 This project was conceived out of the necessity from the _Instituto Geográfico Agustín Codazzi_ (IGAC) of having a tool capable of performing automatic soil taxonomy classification, using data collected in the field.

-This tool seeks to aid and make easier the process of taxonomic soil classification performed by the edaphologists from the Instituto, whose goal is to make an inventory and cartography of the soils in Colombia.
-For this purpose, several models were trained using a database with more than 12,000 observations, which recorded 209 different variables, collected in the _Cundiboyacense_ Plateau.
+This tool seeks to aid and make easier the process of taxonomic soil classification performed by the [edaphologists](https://en.wikipedia.org/wiki/Edaphology) from the _Instituto_, whose goal is to make an inventory and cartography of the soils in Colombia.
+For this purpose, several models were fitted and tested using a database with more than 12,000 observations, which recorded 209 different variables, collected in the _Cundiboyacense_ Plateau.

 This classification is based on the [USDA’s methodology](https://www.nrcs.usda.gov/wps/portal/nrcs/main/soils/survey/class/).
 The current application is capable of classifying the first category in said taxonomic hierarchy (_i.e._ Order).